 2. A cultural competency plan empowers employees to work effectively in cross-cultural environments

 Through this plan, cultural competency and diversity efforts are discussed in every person’s yearly performance evaluation – this tactic is to ensure individual staff members recognize the importance of cultural awareness and diversity.
 Since performance evaluation is tied to raises and promotion, there is a strong incentive to enhance diversity and cultural understanding as an employee.
-Although a strong motivator, linking cultural competency to raises and promotion could lead to employees feeling coerced into embracing diversity which could lead to resentment.
-Also, if the supervisor who is conducting the annual review is not properly trained the outcomes of the performance evaluation could be skewed between different divisions within each department.
+Although a strong motivator, tying cultural competency to raises and promotion could lead to employees feeling coerced into embracing diversity which could lead to resentment.
+Also, if the supervisor who is conducting the annual review is not properly trained the outcomes of the performance evaluation could be skewed between different departments within each Division.

 Another objective of the plan focuses on equipping graduate assistants with information and experiences that will help them work with diverse populations, requiring graduate student employees who work in the Division of Student Life to attend one diversity training a year.
-This is a significant step toward being intentional with the education of graduate students.
+This is a great step toward being intentional with education of graduate students.
 However, it is only offered once an academic year so the training may not be as effective as it would be if it were offered as a series of multiple trainings that these student employees could attend.

 3. A cultural competency plan contains measurable benchmarks